iNotes and Dedications

 315 "Phil 'Er Up"

-Tanner videos Phil and Keely skyaking, at least that's what the young people call it.
+Tanner videos Phil and Keely skyaking, at least that's what the young people are calling it these days.

 Tia tries sitting through an entire ESPN billiard regional semifinals match with Seth.
-Those aren't the soft of diamonds she has in mind around the felt.
+Those aren't the sort of diamonds she had in mind around the felt.

 Missive: Seeing is believing.